stanle/madopt/README.md

 Madopt is a c++/python modelling interface for the MINLP solver [Bonmin](https://projects.coin-or.org/Bonmin) and the NLP solver [Ipopt](https://projects.coin-or.org/Ipopt).

 Madopt implements (c++):
 - expression building using operator overloading.
-Currently supported operators are +, +=, *, *=, /, -, pow, sin ,cos.
 - automatic differentiation for expressions.
 - an interface to the solvers Ipopt and Bonmin.
 - a python wrapper using [cython](http://cython.org/).

+Supported Operators are
++, +=, *, *=, /, -, pow, sin ,cos, tan, sqrt.

 Dependencies
 ============